appcodr/StockSuggest/README.md

 StockSuggest
 ============

-Project to show the Backstack problem with Navigation drawer
+This Project shows the Navigation drawer menu sync problem with Backstack.